 If you’re looking for a solar panel to keep everything topped up and get you out of a jam when your car battery is flat, this is the one to go for.

-Next up on our list of the best camping gadgets is the Tiemahun Emergency Solar Dynamo Radio & Charger.
+Next up on our list of camping gear is the Tiemahun Emergency Solar Dynamo Radio & Charger.

 This little radio is perfect for getting weather updates while you’re off-grid but it also does a whole lot more.